Can You Get Social Security Disability or SSI for Bursitis?

 If you aren't able to show that your bursitis meets the requirements of the joint abnormality listing, you might be able to receive Social Security benefits by demonstrating that the physical limitations from bursitis prevent you from returning to any job.

-You can provide evidence of your physical limitations and restrictions through your physician's notes and accounts from others who can speak about your limitations.
-But if your main complaint is pain, the SSA will usually want to see a diagnosis from a physical exam or medical imaging (such as ultrasound or MRI) that shows your bursitis.
+You can provide evidence of your physical limitations and restrictions through your physician's notes, gastroenterology records, and medical source statements.
+If your main complaint is pain, Social Security will usually want to see a diagnosis from a physical exam or medical imaging (such as ultrasound or MRI) that shows the extent of your bursitis.

 Bursitis can cause walking and moving your arms to be painful.
-And repetitive motions are also irritating and may worsen the bursitis.
+Repetitive motions are also irritating and may worsen the bursitis.
 Other physical requirements of work, including lifting and carrying items or even standing, might not be possible for those with bursitis.
 To qualify for benefits, you want limitations like these to appear in your RFC, but Social Security will include them in your RFC only if your doctor has recorded them in their clinical notes or in a doctor's RFC statement.
-For more information, see our article on Social Security disability RFCs.

 Bursitis Combined With Other Ailments